 For the best Frosty the Snowman pancakes in town, grab a table at Donner Lake Kitchen.
 It’s tucked behind the Donner Pines Market on Donner Pass Road.
 The service is as sweet as the M&Ms used for Frosty’s buttons, and the menu is extensive.
 (We recommend the Bloody Marys for mom and dad) The portions are massive, but luckily they offer half sizes on the most monster-sized meals.
 They are only open for breakfast and lunch.

 Driving from the Bay Area?
-Click here for our tips on driving to Tahoe with kids.
-During the snowy season, it’s best to come prepared with tire chains unless you are driving a 4-wheel-drive with snow tires.
+During the snowy season, it’s best to come prepared with tire chains unless you are driving a four-wheel-drive with snow tires.
 But if you come empty handed, there are always chain services selling and installing on the side of the road, and you’ll pay from $30 to $45 for the whole shebang, without ever having to get out of your car.

 —Erin Feher and Sarah Bossenbroek